Co-op and Work Experience Program FAQ

-- Co-op grads are more likely to land a job sooner, be promoted faster and earn a higher salary than non-co-op grads.
+- Boost your chances of landing a great job after graduation—co-op grads are more likely to land a job sooner, be promoted faster and earn a higher salary than non-co-op grads

 Is co-op worth it?

 Absolutely.
 As a co-op student, you get to gain experience working in your field before you graduate.
 You'll get amazing support from co-op staff who will help you find job opportunities that suit your career goals.
-And while there's a tuition fee for co-op, co-op work term salaries are great (see samples here).
-That means you'll earn that money back and then some!
+While there's a tuition fee for co-op, you earn a salary on your co-op work terms.

 How is co-op different than finding your own job?